 - Ensure the new website supports custom metadata to improve search engine optimization (SEO)

 - Build a fully responsive solution that reconfigures itself for mobile, tablet and desktop devices, allowing site users to efficiently access the site, regardless of device

-- Create a user friendly and accessible solution, compliant to WCAG “AA” standards
+- Create a user-friendly and accessible solution, compliant to WCAG “AA” standards

 - Assist with migrating content from various web entities into the new website

-- Increase number of student applications to the university by utilizing various engagement techniques including improved user experience and SEO techniques
+- Increase the number of student applications to the university by utilizing various engagement techniques including improved user experience and SEO techniques

 - Utilize the university’s branding and “look and feel” throughout.